UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

-**WARNING**: Remember that if you generate [OpenAPI documents](#generating-openapi-30-specifications) for your REST API then you must also provide custom [`RestSchema`](#restschema-typeclass) instance for your type that will match its serialization format.
+**WARNING**: Remember that if you generate [OpenAPI documents](#generating-openapi-30-specifications) for your REST API then you must also provide custom [`RestSchema`](#restschema-typeclass) instance for your type that will reflect its custom JSON serialization format.

 #### Providing serialization for third party type